 The project can be built in release mode or debug mode, or both.
 If debug and release are both specified, the last one takes effect.
 If you specify the

-option to build both the debug and release versions of a project, the Makefile that qmake generates includes a rule that builds both versions.
+debug_and_releaseoption to build both the debug and release versions of a project, the Makefile that qmake generates includes a rule that builds both versions.
 This can be invoked in the following way:

-Adding the build_all option to the CONFIG variable makes this rule the default when building the project.
+make all Adding the build_all option to the CONFIG variable makes this rule the default when building the project.

 Note: Each of the options specified in the

-variable can also be used as a scope condition.
+CONFIGvariable can also be used as a scope condition.
 You can test for the presence of certain configuration options by using the built-in CONFIG()function.
 For example, the following lines show the function as the condition in a scope to test whether only the

-option is in use:
+opengloption is in use:

-message(OpenGL support is not available.)
+CONFIG(opengl) { message(Building with OpenGL support.) } else { message(OpenGL support is not available.) }

 This enables different configurations to be defined for